grafana/writers-toolkit/docs/sources/review/lint-prose/index.md

    1. Press Ctrl+Shift+X or click the **Extensions** icon and select the Vale VS Code extension.
    1. Select the gear icon.
    1. Set **Vale › Vale CLI: Config** to the path to your `vale.ini` file.
-For example, on Linux that could be `/home/USERNAME/vale.ini` and on macOS, that could be `/Users/USERNAME/vale.ini`.
 The path depends on where you created the `vale.ini` file.
+For example:

+      * On Linux that could be `/home/USERNAME/vale.ini`
+      * On macOS, that could be `/Users/USERNAME/vale.ini`
+      * On Windows, that could be `C:\Users\USERNAME\vale.ini`

-   1. For Linux, set **Vale › Vale CLI: Path** to the path for the vale executable.
-For example, that could be `/home/USERNAME/bin/vale`.
+   1. For Linux and manual installations on any operating system, set **Vale › Vale CLI: Path** to the path for the Vale executable.
+The path depends on where you unzipped the Vale executable.
+For example, on Linux, that could be `/home/USERNAME/bin/vale`.

 1. Restart VS Code.